 10 ways to whiten nails at home

-Nails are fairly porous, so it’s no wonder that they can turn yellow when exposed to things like nail polish, dirt, and everyday wear and tear.
+Nails are fairly porous, so it’s no wonder that they can turn yellow when exposed to nail polish, dirt, and everyday wear and tear.
 And your toenails, understandably, take the brunt of the abuse since they’re often trapped inside shoes and socks for long stretches of time.
 To keep tips looking light and bright, you need to whiten the area underneath the nail while gently buffing away stains on the nail surface.

 Finger and toenail whitening is an art, not a science.
 There are a lot of ways you can whiten nails at home but the easiest way is to experiment with some ingredients from your kitchen pantry.
 Here are some of my favorite ways to whiten nails without the harsh chemicals.